Ahmedsaed/100-days-of-code/README.md

 **Progress:**

 - Made some progress in a competitive programming course (on educative) (completed 50% of the course)
-- Implemented a lot of algorithms and topics realted to competitive programming (in MUST-CPC)
+- Implemented a lot of algorithms and topics related to competitive programming (in MUST-CPC)

 ### Day 56: March 22, 2022
 **Progress:**